+Thy .
 Single-finger slide Slide a finger across the touchpad to move the cursor.
 Thy Single-finger press or tap Press the touchpad down, or lightly tap the touchpad with your finger, to perform a 'click', which will select or start an item.
 Quickly repeat the tap to perform a double tap or 'double click'.
-Two-finger press Lightly tap the touchpad with two fingers to perform a Two-finger slide Swiftly scroll through web pages, documents and playlists by placing two fingers on the touchpad and moving both in any direction.
+Two-finger press Lightly tap the touchpad with two fingers to perform a 'right click'.
+In the Start screen, this will toggle the app commands.
+In most apps this will open a context menu related to the selected item.
+Two-finger slide Swiftly scroll through web pages, documents and playlists by placing two fingers on the touchpad and moving both in any direction.